 Find the book on Amazon.

 2. Grief Counseling and Grief Therapy: A Handbook for the Mental Health Practitioner – J. William Worden

-This is an essential resource for those working with the bereaved, from seasoned practitioners to someone new to the field.
+This therapy book is an essential resource for those working with the bereaved, from seasoned practitioners to someone new to the field.